-(1) Risk-free interest rate Risk-free interest rate was estimated based on the market yield of US Government Bond with maturity close to the expected term of the options, plus country risk spread.
+(1) Risk-free interest rate

+Risk-free interest rate was estimated based on the market yield of US Government Bond with maturity close to the expected term of the options, plus country risk spread.
-(2) Expected dividend yield The dividend yield was estimated by the Company based on its expected dividend policy over the expected term of the options.

-Volatility (3)

-Exercise multiple represents the value of the underlying share as a multiple of exercise price of the option which, if achieved, results in exercise of the option.

-Life of options was extracted from option agreements.

-(6) Fair value of underlying ordinary shares The estimated fair value of the ordinary shares underlying the options as of the respective grant dates was determined based on a valuation with the assistance of a third party appraiser.
+- (2) Expected dividend yield - The dividend yield was estimated by the Company based on its expected dividend policy over the expected term of the options. - (3) Volatility - The volatility of the underlying ordinary shares during the lives of the options was estimated based on the historical stock price volatility of comparable listed companies over a period comparable to the expected term of the options. - (4) Exercise multiple - Exercise multiple represents the value of the underlying share as a multiple of exercise price of the option which, if achieved, results in exercise of the option. - (5) Life of options - Life of options was extracted from option agreements. - (6) Fair value of underlying ordinary shares - The estimated fair value of the ordinary shares underlying the options as of the respective grant dates was determined based on a valuation with the assistance of a third party appraiser.

-F-41
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2018, 2019 AND 2020

+(In thousands of U.S. dollars, except share and per share data, or otherwise noted)